 (a) Provider directories must be reviewed and updated at least quarterly;

-(b) Once an issuer is aware of the addition, expiration or termination of a provider or facility from the issuer's network or a change in a provider's hospital affiliation, an issuer's provider directories must be updated within fifteen business days of the effective date of such change.
-An issuer is deemed to be aware of the addition, expiration or termination of a provider or facility from the issuer's network or to be aware of a change in a provider's hospital affiliation if the issuer:
+(b) An issuer must update its provider directories within fifteen business days of the effective date of the addition, expiration or termination of a provider or facility from the issuer's network.
+If the issuer is not aware of the addition, expiration or termination of a provider or facility from the issuer's network prior to it taking effect, an issuer's provider directories must be updated within fifteen business days of the issuer becoming aware of such change.
+An issuer is deemed to be aware of the addition, expiration or termination of a provider or facility from the issuer's network if the issuer:

 (i) Receives notification related to such change from a provider or facility; or

 (ii) Takes any action with respect to the provider or facility, such as adjudicating or processing claims, which demonstrates that there is a change in the provider or facility's network status.

 (c) Directories must conspicuously display the most recent date of update;

 (d) Issuers must make a reasonable effort to provide assistance to individuals with limited English proficiency or disabilities with respect to accessing the provider directory or directories;

 (e) Provider directories must be accessible to enrollees online and shall not require enrollees to log-in or to provide a member or group identification number for online access;

 (f) Provider directories must be accessible to enrollees in paper copy form.
 Upon request, issuers must provide the paper copy as soon as reasonably practicable.
 Paper copy provider directories must contain a clear and conspicuous statement noting that enrollees must contact the issuer to confirm the accuracy of paper copy provider directories, as changes may have occurred since the date of printing;